Tanin69/gdc-toolbox/README.md

 Moreover :

-* user can change list order and column width
+* user can change column width and/or order
 * the configuration of the list is locally saved (column order, height, sort, etc)

 ### Embed API